weynandk/info_threefold/src/token/token_features.md

 ### Inclusive
 The market for farming, cultivating and trading TFT is open to all.
 Anyone with internet connection, power supply and the necessary hardware can become a Farmer or trade ThreeFold Tokens (TFT).

+Important not: TFT’s are not an investment instrument.